fidg1t/citygloom/README.md

 Here's a basic outline of how to build the project.
 This will not reflect every project manager and not every one is supported.

-1. Clone the git repository.
+1. Clone the git repository using `git clone https://github.com/fidg1t/citygloom.git --recurse-submodules`.
 2. Navigate to the root directory of the project.
 3. Type `cmake -B build`.
 4. Open project.